solana-labs/solana/docs/src/wallet-guide.md

-This document describes the different wallet options that are available to users of Solana who want to be able to send, receive and interact with SOL tokens on the Solana blockchain.
+This document describes the different wallet options that are available to users of Solana who want to be able to send, receive and interact with SAND tokens on the Solana blockchain.

 ## What is a Wallet?